priestjim/chef-openresty/README.md

 configuration file such as AIO support for Linux kernels >= 2.6.22, IPv6 support and CPU worker affinity.

-The NGINX service will be managed with the init scripts that will be installed by the cookbook.
+The NGINX service will be managed with init scripts installed by the cookbook.

+The cookbook generates various include files (.inc) that are available for inclusion in standard NGINX site definition files via the `#include` directive.
+Look in the `conf.d` directory of `node['openresty']['dir']` location for them!

 Includes the `ohai_plugin` recipe so the plugin is available.